alexgerdes/ask2elle/README.md

 # Dependencies

 ## Tools
-We recommend using `nix`, the package manager, for installing all the necessary tools to build the project.
-Simply type `nix develop` in your terminal to get started.
+We recommend using `nix`, the package manager, to install all the essential tools for building the project.
+To begin, enable [nix flakes](https://nixos.wiki/wiki/Flakes) option and enter `nix develop` in your terminal.

-We understand that some of you may have reservations about using it.
-For those individuals, we have provided an exclusive list of dependencies required to build the project.
-This list is sufficient for the project's construction and can be used as an alternative.
+We recognize that some of you might be hesitant to use nix.
+For those who prefer an alternative, the following list consists of required dependencies for the project.
+It is adequate for building the project and can be used as a substitute.
 ```bash
 bashInteractive
 cabal-install